clry2002/CSIT321-FYP-Project/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Running the Python Chatbot

+Run the environment
+Pip install the required files. pip install -r requirements.txt on the environment Run python main.py for server
 =======
 CSIT321 FYP Project
 Group - FYP-25-S1-34